Factbox: Donald Trump's schedule in the United Kingdom, Ireland and France

 - Queen Elizabeth, Prince Charles and Camilla welcome Trump to Buckingham Palace.

-- Trump inspects the guard of honor with Charles.
+- Trump inspects the guard of honour with Charles.
 Gun salutes in Green Park and the Tower of London.

 - Queen hosts a lunch for Trump and his wife.